Frequently asked questions (FAQs) about VORANIGO®

 mIDH1/2, mutant isocitrate dehydrogenase-1 or mutant isocitrate dehydrogenase-2.

-Can I use VORANIGO in my patients following gross total resection?
+Can I use VORANIGO in my patients following gross total resection?2,4

 Yes.
-In the VORANIGO arm of the INDIGO trial, 14% of patients had biopsy, 48% had sub-total resection, and 51% had gross total resection.1 VORANIGO is indicated for the treatment of adult and pediatric patients 12 years and older with Grade 2 astrocytoma or oligodendroglioma with a susceptible IDH1 or IDH2 mutation following surgery including biopsy, sub-total resection, or gross total resection.
+In the VORANIGO arm of the INDIGO trial, 14% of patients had biopsy, 48% had sub-total resection, and 51% had gross total resection.
+VORANIGO is indicated for the treatment of adult and pediatric patients 12 years and older with Grade 2 astrocytoma or oligodendroglioma with a susceptible IDH1 or IDH2 mutation, as detected by an FDA-approved test, following surgery including biopsy, sub-total resection, or gross total resection.

 Read more about patients who may be appropriate for treatment with VORANIGO